raspberrypilearning/cress-egg-heads/README.md

 One end of this inserts into the headphone jack on the Pi (it just uses this to hold itself and does nothing to the audio jack), the other end is a screw with a couple of plastic washers that secure the camera board to the gooseneck.

-Unless you previously changed it you should login to the Pi with the default username `pi` and the password `raspberry`.

-You will find yourself at the prompt below.
-If you have configured your Pi to automatically go into the desktop interface, use the start button to logout of the desktop.

-`pi@raspberrypi ~ $ _`

-You can take a still image using the following command.
+After you have logged into the Raspberry Pi again you can take a still image using the following command.

 `raspistill –o test.jpg –t 5000`